 S. T. Joshi has edited several collections of Mencken’s writings, including H. L. Mencken on American Literature, Mencken’s America, and Mencken on Mencken: A New Collection of Autobiographical Writings.
 He is also an authority on literature of the supernatural and author of The Weird Tale, Unutterable Horror: A History of Supernatural Fiction, and other critical and biographical studies.

-Listed in: Essays · Biography · Memoir · Religion · American Literature · Letters · History · American History · Law · Legal History · Journalism · Literary Studies
+Listed in: Essays · Biography · Memoir · Religion · American Literature · Letters · History · American History · Law · Legal and Constitutional History · Journalism · Literary Studies

 H. L. Mencken’s reputation as a journalist and cultural critic of the twentieth century has endured well into the twenty-first.
 His early contributions as a writer, however, are not very well known.
 He began his journalistic career as early as 1899 and in 1910 cofounded the Baltimore Evening Sun.